 Inclusion can’t be static; it needs to keep moving, evolve and continually develop over time.
 An organisation needs to stay closely connected to its workforce to ensure it continues to move with it.
 It’s key to make inclusion an intentional habit for everyone, meaning that employees are reminded of this on a frequent basis and it becomes part of the organisation’s DNA.
 Finding the best way to quantify and measure inclusion as an organisation is also a critical success factor.

-To find out more about how Ben can support your organisation and the health and wellbeing of your employees, contact Rachel Clift, Health & Wellbeing Director at Ben: Rachel.Clift@ben.org.uk.
+To find out more about how Ben can support your organisation and the health and wellbeing of your employees, contact Rachel Clift, Chief Executive Officer at Ben: Rachel.Clift@ben.org.uk.